 Before we plot the moving averages, we will first define a time period and choose a stock so that we can analyse it.
 For this article, let us keep the range from 1st January 2020 to 1st January 2022, and the company details to be used is Tesla (TSLA).

 Thus, importing the relevant library and defining the period in python is given in the following code:

-Now, we plot the SMA and EMA of the company, using the following python code:
+Now, we plot the SMA and EMA of TESLA, using the following python code:

 The graph plotted is shown below:

 In the graph above, the Adj Close line is going along with the EMA line, and hence, Adj Close line is overlapping EMA line.

 Bollinger band indicators are signals plotted on a singular line which represents the price fluctuations for a particular stock.